ADULT ICE HOCKEY CLUB - CONSTITUTION

 B. The AIHC shall be open to adults who are willing to conduct themselves in a sportsmanlike manner both on and off the ice.
 All members agree to refrain from using abusive and profane language towards all members and agree to play a sportsmanship first brand of recreational ice hockey.
 Players who do not conduct themselves in the above manner will be subject to suspension and or expulsion.
 Teams are permitted to card players up to 28 members per team throughout the year (25 PLAYERS & 3 GOALIES).
 Where a spare goalie outside of (3) carded goalies is needed, Team Manager is to text message League President 604-834-0950 and provide Spare Goalies First & Last Name, Cell Number and Email of Spare Goalie.
 All Members of the AIHC must be considered mature individuals and must play in the appropriate skill division.
 For the sake of these bylaws, a player who continually scores at will in a lower division will not be permitted to remain in that division.
 Adult beginners are to start in the lower division and any under age player must apply to the League Manager and have approval to play prior to registering on a team in a specific age category.
 For the sake of this bylaw under age players will be permitted to play in older age categories if they are mature adults and deemed fit to play (skill wise) to that divisional age group.
 The purpose of the age rule is to insure that those members enrolling are mature individuals, seeking to play in a sportsmanship environment and are in full agreement with the Leagues mission statement.
 Players must have played a minimum of (6) league games to be eligible to play in the Challenge Cup year end tournament.
 Goalies shall be the only exception to this rule and must be pre approved by League President before being permitted to play in Challenge Cup if they have not played the minimum 6 league games .

 C. CGCL doing business as the Adult Ice Hockey Club (AIHC) has a $5,000,000 liability insurance policy.
-Under the terms of player, registration no member is permitted to enter onto the ice surface for any league game, exhibition and or tournament game without having signed a Game Day Roster form.
+Under the terms of player, registration no member is permitted to enter onto the ice surface for any league game, exhibition and or tournament game without having sent the league a completed and signed Individual Registration Form.
+After which that player can be included on the teams Game Day Roster form.
 Team managers agree to insure that every member of their team has completely filled out and signed the Game Day Roster form .
 No player is permitted on the ice surface without being on the Game Day Roster form (having signed such form) and that form being given to the off ice official (timekeeper).

 D. Teams shall be comprised of a maximum of 25 players plus 3 goaltenders (28 maximum).
 Team Managers are required to pay for their team league fees as per the fee schedule of the AIHC and provide an emailed list of their registered players to the League Manager from year to year or as new members join.
 Teams may not card more than 28 members unless approved by the executive, which approval shall be solely based on player injuries.
 Teams shall consist of Recreational Type Hockey Players (no Professional, University Varsity or Semi-Pro Hockey Players) shall be permitted to play in the AIHC without League Executive approval.
 Team Managers are permitted to forward a challenge to the League Executive on any player who they deem is considered Pro, University Varsity or Semi-Pro.

 E. Players shall be monitored for rough play and ejected from games in which they are not adhering to the League’s fair play and sportsmanship first policy.
 A player who is ejected three (3) times in (1) one season shall receive a (1) game suspension.
-Any player incurring (16)sixteen penalty infractions in (1) one season shall receive a (1) one game suspension.
-Any player incurring (20) twenty penalty infractions in (1) one season shall receive a (2) two game suspension.
-Any player incurring (24) Twenty-four penalty infractions in one season shall be suspended for the remainder of that year and will be required to be reinstated by the league executive – rules committee by a majority vote (3/5) in order to play the following season.
+Any player incurring (20) Twenty penalty infractions in (1) one season shall receive a (1) one game suspension.
+Any player incurring (22) Twenty Two penalty infractions in (1) one season shall receive a (2) two game suspension.
+Any player incurring (24) Twenty Four penalty infractions in one season shall be suspended for the remainder of that year and will be required to be reinstated by the league executive – rules committee by a majority vote (3/5) in order to play the following season.